colford/nbgw-plant-illumina-pipeline/README.md

  6. Edit the blast-file-template.txt directory paths and edit the database names in the blastn command line.
  7. Run the make-jobs.sh script.
 This will create the jobs in the slrum/ directory and start running them.
  8. The csv output for each BLAST file will be output in "blast_results"
- 9. Once the BLAST has finished run bin/blast_summary.py to summerise the BLAST results for each file.
+ 9. Once the BLAST has finished run bin/blast_summary.py to summarise the BLAST results for each file.
  10. Once the BLAST summary has finished run the bin/create_blast_results_table.py to summarise the summaries.

 # Papers that the pipeline was used in